rasaputra1009/MINI-CRM-APPLICATION/README.md

 All the js/sass source code is located at `resources/src`.
 This directory contains multiple app folders, each of which is an independent react app. **Each app directory must end with `-app`**
-There is also a `common` directory located at `resources/src` which has modules that can be shared across multiple apps.
+There is also a `commons` directory located at `resources/src` which has modules that can be shared across multiple apps.
 Inside each app there is a `components` and a `containers` directory.
 For more details of the structure of each app refer [here](https://github.com/react-boilerplate/react-boilerplate)